vincedarley/homebridge-plugin-bwaspa/README.md

 This section details how this plugin translates spa controls and settings into Homebridge accessories and Matter device mappings.

 It supports pumps that are single speed (off or high) and 2-speed (off, low, high).
-In the Home app they are represented using the existing HomeKit fan-style control model.
-In Matter they are mapped as Pump devices with On/Off and Level Control semantics (which may not yet work well or at all).
+In both HomeKit and Matter they are represented using Fans (pumps do not exist in HomeKit and seem poorly supported in Matter).
+Their settings are exposed as discrete valid states only: off/high for 1-speed pumps, and off/low/high for 2-speed pumps.

 You can control two lights and up to six pumps, a mister, a blower, 2 aux devices and the overall heating state of the spa.
 You can also view the state of the circulation pump.